The Edgar Allan Poe Connection

 Having visited Edgar Allan Poe’s gravesite at Westminster Hall and Burial Ground on several occasions plus knowing my great grandmothers both owned taverns near there I asked my mother where the taverns were located.

-“One was on Wolfe Street and one on Lombard Street they competed with one another for patrons” Was her response.
+“One was on Broadway Street and one on Lombard Street they competed with one another for patrons” Was her response.
 So the discovery was to begin.
 After grabbing a map and allowing her to guide me through the ‘old neighborhood of Fells Point’.
 Viewing this area and doing a little research it became clear that Edgar Allan Poe frequented this section of Baltimore.
-In fact the bench he was found on just prior to his death was on the same block, perhaps just outside of one of the taverns formally owned by my family.
+In fact the bench he was found on just prior to his death was on the same block, perhaps just outside of one of the taverns formally owned by my family Maryanna Janczak from Warsaw, Poland.
+The tavern was 'Mom's Place'.
 Both an amazing and interesting piece of family history.